Contact Me ---- Kirby's Going AI

 Jump To Top

-Teach Your Children is a song by Crosby, Stills, Nash & Young (CSNY) song, written by Graham Nash and released on their album "Deja Vu" in 1970.
+Teach Your Children is a song by Crosby, Stills, Nash & Young (CSNY), released on their album "Déjà Vu" in 1970.
+It was written by Graham Nash, who also provides the lead vocals on the track.

 • Drop D Tuning = Yes